-The role of the CFO for a growing business is a day-to-day balancing act.
+The role of the Chief Financial Officer for a growing business is a day-to-day balancing act.
 At the macro level, CFOs set a vision for business success, ensure processes run efficiently and provide financial support to other departments.
-That’s not to mention the never-ending focus on the small details meant to improve the businesses’ financial standing.
+That’s not to mention the never-ending focus on the small details meant to improve the business’s financial standing.

 “There’s constant friction between making sure the trend is upward, but not getting bogged down by small details.
 That balance is so crucial.
 You have to grow your business but keep an eye on the smallest purchases," says Pierre Tremblay, CFO, of commercial steam cleaner manufacturer Dupray.

 1) Change the Culture: There Are Apps for That

 Business-as-usual thinking and inefficient processes slow down the entire back-office operation, grinding a financial department to a halt.
 A strategic CFO will put these processes under the microscope to identify and eliminate accounting inefficiencies — a crucial step as finance leaders assume more responsibility in decision making.

 Embrace Innovation: Use cloud and mobile solutions in addition to modern accounting tools (e.g., QuickBooks and Expensify), to easily manage expenses, control costs and increase visibility into your company’s finances.

 Adopt New Tools: Employees book travel, pay the tab and hail an Uber on their mobile devices.
 Don’t make them keep track of countless paper receipts, or manually enter expenses at the end of a business trip.
 Tools like mobile receipt capture improve convenience and accuracy.
 Only 34% of T&E processes are fully automated and integrated into a single system.

 Increasingly, business executives look to finance leaders to interpret and share information about business performance throughout the organization.
 In fact, measuring and monitoring business performance was the top concern among CFOs worldwide in a past survey.